Willamette, Oregon: Typhoid outbreak

 In 1910 and 1911, the town of Willamette was struck by a typhoid fever outbreak, first believed to be caused by the spring floods of the Willamette River which poisoned the town well at the bottom of 12th Street.
 Newspaper reports of the time, state that 10% of the town (35 people) were stricken with typhoid fever and at least one died.
 The source of the second outbreak was in question since the well had tested clean by state health officials.

 Paperwork anomaly

-In 1912, the former mayor James Downey, sued the town of Willamette when a property was enforced.
+In 1912, the former mayor James Downey, sued the town of Willamette when a property tax was enforced.
 Downey claimed that Willamette had not filed the proper paperwork of incorporation according to Oregon law and therefore was unable to collect a tax.
 A judge agreed since county officials had never verified the 1908 vote of incorporation.
 A new vote was held in 1913, and the proper paperwork was filed.